 EIA/TIA is a US standards organization.
 Europe and rest of the world use similar standard defined by ISO/IEC 11801.
 Performance is grouped by Class rather than category.
 Class C is equivalent to Cat 3, Class D to Cat 5, and Class E to Cat 6.

-There is a higher rated spec commonly called Category 7.
-However there is no version of Ethernet that requires it.
+Category rating is end to end.
+In order to meet the spec: wire, connectors, and installation practice must meet the appropriate grade.
 The various UTP category grades are outwardly similar.
 The differences are in the number of twists per inch and mechanical tolerances.
 The higher the Category rating the more tightly pairs are twisted and mechanical specifications are held to tighter tolerances.
 It is important not to mix components of different Category grades, doing so reduces overall rating to the lowest grade used.

-10.5.3 Cable Types
+13.5.3 Cable Types

 The most common type of Category rated cable is UTP PVC.
 It can be used in most habitable spaces.
 The larger diameter of Cat 6a used with 10G Ethernet is increasing interest in screened cable.
 Screened cable has an outer foil shield.
 Screened cable is more difficult to work with but its smaller diameter is attractive when used with high density wiring such as data centers.
-It will be a long time, if ever, that SOHO networks need 10G Ethernet.